openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Assisted Strategy - MachineConfigPool
 Minimally, this strategy will be supported by MachineConfigPool.
-If and when the strategy is supported by other change management capable resources, the configuration schema for the policy may differ as the details of what constitutes and informs change varies between resources.
+If and when the strategy is supported by other change management capable resources, the configuration schema for the policy may differ as the details of what constitutes and informs change varies between resources (e.g. `renderedConfigsBefore` informs the assisted strategy configuration for a MachineConfigPool, but may be meaningless for other resources).

 This strategy is motivated by the desire to support the separation of control-plane and worker-node updates both conceptually for users and in real technical terms.
 One way to do this for users who do not benefit from the